nqminhuit/bank-voucher-int/README.md

 (2): voucher integration service receives message request

-(3): send api request to Voucher Provider Server to get voucher code. (wating...?)
+(3): send api request to Voucher Provider Server (VPS) to get voucher code.

+(4): VPS response with a message: "the request is being processed within 30 seconds".

+(4.1): VPS response with the voucher code within 30s.

-(4): VPS response with a voucher code
+(4.2): VPS response with the voucher code after 30s.

+(5.1): push a message that it has the voucher code and that it should be sent back via web.

-(5): calculate response time to specify how to send CODE back to client; push a message that it has the voucher code
+(5.2): push a message that it has the voucher code and that it should be sent back via SMS.

-(6): Gateway receives CODE then (7) send it to client
+(6): Gateway receives CODE then (7) send it to web/SMS

-(8): voucher service receives CODE then persist it to DB
+(8): in the meantime, voucher service receives CODE then persist it to DB

-## flow customer requests to get all purchased code by phone number (starts from 10-15):
+## Flow customer requests to get all purchased code by phone number (starts from 10-15):
 (10): client request to get all purchased code by phone number

 (11): Gateway delegates the request to voucher-service